KrishnaTiwari1cr/ab-testing-project-/README.md

 | Control    | **12.04%** |
 | Treatment  | **11.88%** |

-📌 **Absolute Lift: -0.16%**
+**Absolute difference:** -0.16 percentage points

-👉 The new page performs slightly worse than the old page.
+The treatment group shows a slightly lower conversion rate compared to the control group.

 ---